eddiepickle/fedgeoday.us/other/20200515-email-blast.md

 **Panel Day - June 11th**

-Panel Day has a rich program of panel discussions featuring experts from NGA, NOAA, USGS, GSA/JAIC, FEMA, OpenStreetMap US, Maxar, and others.
+Panel Day has a rich program of presentations and panel discussions featuring experts from NGA, NOAA, USGS, GSA/JAIC, FEMA, OpenStreetMap US, Maxar, and others.

 Topics will include: